 Please join me as I reminisce and say good-bye to my first Minnesota gardens.
-Last summer, we sold our home of 19 years.
+In August of 2016, we sold our home of 19 years.
 During those years I transformed the quarter acre yard into beautiful flower gardens combining both perennials and annuals, as well as an area with raised veggie beds.
-We decided a few years back we would begin the process of downsizing and moving to a one level home.

 This post is dedicated to my former gardens and some pictures to show the highlights over the years and the constant changes.

 2009 – I always loved this combination of Asiatic Lilies and Becky Shasta Daisies.
 I’ve never been able to find pink lilies like this after purchasing these in 2007 or 2008 and I don’t remember where these were purchased.
 For several years they just got bigger and better.
 If you know where I can find bulbs, please leave a comment and fill me in.

 2010 – Not a great picture, but this was the best patch of lupine I’ve been able to grow.
 I believe the foxglove in the background were also the tallest I’ve ever had.
 It must have been a good year.